mcasperson/PressGangCCMSDocker/README.md

 These files can be used to create an image hosting PressGang inside Docker.
 It relies on the ZIP artifact created by the https://github.com/mcasperson/PressGangCCMSDeployment project.

-The Docker image created by this project has been uploaded to the Docker repository.
+The Docker image created by this project has been uploaded to the Docker repository at https://registry.hub.docker.com/u/mcasperson/pressgangccms/.
 To use it, run the following commands

 ```bash
 mkdir /tmp/database